 This course introduces students to complex legal, moral and ethical issues.
 Students use Law & Ethics for Healthcare as a guide to help resolve the many legal and ethical questions that they will be confronted with daily.
 Upon completion of this course, students will have a foundation of law and ethics, legal issues for health care professionals and also deal with social and interpersonal health care issues.
 This course cannot be applied to the Health Information Technology degree.
-Prerequisite(s): OFT 110 and CPT 150

-OFT 185-POWERPOINT
+OFT 185-POWERPOINT 1-